prometheus/prometheus/docs/querying/api.md

 ## Querying metric metadata

-It returns metadata about metrics currently scrapped from targets.
+It returns metadata about metrics currently scraped from targets.
 However, it does not provide any target information.
 This is considered **experimental** and might change in the future.

 ```